On diagonal actions of branch groups and the corresponding characters: Preliminaries.

-For a measurable automorphism $g$ of $X$ denote by $\fix(g)$ the set of fixed points of $g$: $\fix(g)=\{x\in X:gx=x\}.$ In \cite{V11} Vershik introduced two notions associated with non-free actions: \begin{Def} A measure preserving action of a countable group $G$ on a Lebesgue space $(X,\Sigma,\mu)$ is called \emph{totally nonfree} if the collection of sets $\fix(g),g\in G$ generates the sigma algebra $\Sigma$. \end{Def} \begin{Def} A measure preserving action of a group $G$ on a Lebesgue space $(X,\Sigma,\mu)$ is called \emph{extremely nonfree} if there exists $A\subset X,\mu(A)=1$ such that for each $x,y\in A,x\neq y$ one has $\st_G(x)\neq \st_G(y)$. \end{Def} Vershik in \cite{V11} showed that for a countable group $G$ these two notions coincide: \begin{Th} For a countable group $G$ an action on a Lebesgue space is totally nonfree if and only if it is extremely nonfree.\end{Th} Totally non-free actions are important due to the following important result of Vershik from \cite{V11}: \begin{Th} Let $G$ act on $(X,\Sigma,\mu)$ measure-preserving and ergodically.
-Let $\pi$ be the corresponding groupoid representation.
-Then the groupoid algebra $\mathcal M_\pi$ and the Krieger-Murray-von Neumann algebra $\mathcal M_R$ coincide if and only if the action of $G$ is totally non-free.\end{Th}
+For a measurable automorphism $g$ of $X$ denote by $\fix(g)$ the set of fixed points of $g$: $\fix(g)=\{x\in X:gx=x\}.$ Notice that $\fix(g)$ is defined up to a set of zero measure.
+In \cite{V11} Vershik introduced two notions associated with non-free actions: \begin{Def} A measure preserving action of a countable group $G$ on a Lebesgue space $(X,\Sigma,\mu)$ is called \emph{totally non-free} if the collection of sets $\fix(g),g\in G$ and sets of zero measure generates the sigma-algebra $\Sigma$. \end{Def} \begin{Def} A measure preserving action of a group $G$ on a Lebesgue space $(X,\Sigma,\mu)$ is called \emph{extremely non-free} if there exists $A\subset X,\mu(A)=1$ such that for each $x,y\in A,x\neq y$ one has $\st_G(x)\neq \st_G(y)$. \end{Def} Vershik in \cite{V11} showed that for a countable group $G$ these two notions coincide: \begin{Th} For a countable group $G$ an action on a Lebesgue space is totally non-free if and only if it is extremely non-free.\end{Th} Since some of the details of the proof of Theorem \ref{ThTNFCond} are only sketched in \cite{V11} here we provide a complete proof of Theorem \ref{ThTNFCond}.

-Since for an ergodic action of $G$ the algebra $\mathcal M_R$ is a factor, we obtain: \begin{Co} Let $G$ act on $(X,\Sigma,\mu)$ measure-preserving, ergodically and totally non-freely.
-Then the function $\chi(g)=\mu(\fix(g))$ is an indecomposable character on $G$. \end{Co} For the following fact see \eg \cite{Grig11}, Proposition 2.2. \begin{Prop} Let $G<\aut(T)$ be weakly branch and $\mu$ be the invariant Bernoulli measure on $X=\partial T$.
-Then the action of $G$ on $(X,\mu)$ is totally non-free. \end{Prop}
+In \cite{V11}, Vershik suggested the following: \begin{Conj} For an ergodic action of a countable group $G$ on a Lebesgue space $(X,\mu)$ the associated character is indecomposable if and only if the action is totally non-free. \end{Conj}

+However, as we show in the appendix, both directions of the above conjecture are false.
+In particular, the fact that the action is ergodic and totally non-free does not imply that the corresponding character is indecomposable.
+Here we show that indecomposability of the character follows from a stronger notion of non-freeness which we introduce in Section \ref{SecMain}.

+Extremely non-free actions are useful for constructing continuous ergodic \emph{invariant random subgroups}.
+Consider the space of subgroups $\Sub(G)$ of a group $G$ equipped with the topology generated by the sets of the form where $k,m\in\mathbb N$ and $h_1,\ldots,h_k,g_1,\ldots,g_m\in G$.
+The group $G$ acts on this space by conjugation: An invariant random subgroup (IRS) of $G$ is a $G$-invariant probability measure on $\Sub(G)$.
+An IRS is called continuous if it has no atoms.

+Given an action of a group $G$ on a Lebesgue space $(X,\mu)$ consider the map If the action is extremely non-free then $\Psi$ is an isomorphism modulo sets of zero measure between $(X,\mu)$ and $(\Sub(G),\Psi_*\mu)$ (see \cite{V11}), where $\Psi_*\mu$ denotes the pushforward measure.
+If, in addition, the action is ergodic and measure-preserving, and $\mu$ has no atoms, then $\Psi_*\mu$ is a continuous ergodic IRS of $G$.